 PRIDOPIDINE FOR ALS

 Amyotrophic lateral sclerosis, ALS, is the most prevalent adult-onset progressive motor neuron disease, affecting approximately 30,000 people in the U.S. and an estimated 500,000 people worldwide.
 ALS causes the progressive degeneration of motor neurons, resulting in progressive muscle weakness and atrophy.

-Pridopidine has recently been selected by the Sean M. Healey & AMG Center for ALS at Mass General Hospital, as the first of three potential new treatments to be included in the launch of the first ever Platform Trial in ALS.
+Pridopidine has recently been selected by the Sean M. Healey & AMG Center for ALS at Mass General Hospital, as the first of five potential new treatments to be included in the launch of the first ever Platform Trial in ALS.

 Pridopidine was chosen by an independent review committee out of 30 competing investigational treatments based on human genetic data, efficacy in preclinical models, favorable safety profile, readiness of drug supply, as well as pridopidine’s mechanism of action as a highly selective S1R agonist.

 The Platform Trial design aims to accelerate the development of effective treatments for people living with ALS, by testing and evaluating multiple treatments simultaneously.
 The trial is planned to start in H2 2020 .

 PRIDOPIDINE FOR ADDITIONAL INDICATIONS